K.J. Harrison & Partners Inc Takes $115,000 Position in Alamos Gold Inc. (NYSE:AGI)

-Other hedge funds also recently added to or reduced their stakes in the company.
-CIBC Asset Management Inc grew its holdings in Alamos Gold by 1.1% during the 1st quarter.
-CIBC Asset Management Inc now owns 528,134 shares of the basic materials company’s stock valued at $4,441,000 after purchasing an additional 5,676 shares during the last quarter.
-General American Investors Co.
-Inc. grew its stake in Alamos Gold by 2.9% in the 1st quarter.
-General American Investors Co.
-Inc. now owns 1,783,042 shares of the basic materials company’s stock worth $15,013,000 after acquiring an additional 50,000 shares in the last quarter.
-Seven Eight Capital LP bought a new position in Alamos Gold in the 1st quarter worth about $1,839,000.
-Mudita Advisors LLP grew its stake in Alamos Gold by 60.0% in the 1st quarter.
-Mudita Advisors LLP now owns 800,000 shares of the basic materials company’s stock worth $6,736,000 after acquiring an additional 300,000 shares in the last quarter.
-Finally, Parametrica Management Ltd bought a new position in Alamos Gold in the 1st quarter worth about $224,000.
-50.89% of the stock is currently owned by institutional investors.
+A number of other institutional investors and hedge funds also recently modified their holdings of the company.
+Van ECK Associates Corp raised its holdings in shares of Alamos Gold by 7.7% in the 1st quarter.
+Van ECK Associates Corp now owns 41,519,766 shares of the basic materials company’s stock valued at $349,593,000 after purchasing an additional 2,979,481 shares during the period.
+Vanguard Group Inc. raised its holdings in shares of Alamos Gold by 1.3% in the 1st quarter.
+Vanguard Group Inc. now owns 12,820,688 shares of the basic materials company’s stock valued at $107,950,000 after purchasing an additional 169,096 shares during the period.
+Renaissance Technologies LLC raised its holdings in shares of Alamos Gold by 6.7% in the 1st quarter.
+Renaissance Technologies LLC now owns 9,177,531 shares of the basic materials company’s stock valued at $77,275,000 after purchasing an additional 579,511 shares during the period.
+Bank of New York Mellon Corp raised its holdings in shares of Alamos Gold by 8.0% in the 1st quarter.
+Bank of New York Mellon Corp now owns 7,389,925 shares of the basic materials company’s stock valued at $62,222,000 after purchasing an additional 546,152 shares during the period.
+Finally, Invesco Ltd. raised its holdings in shares of Alamos Gold by 0.6% in the 1st quarter.
+Invesco Ltd. now owns 3,618,108 shares of the basic materials company’s stock valued at $30,465,000 after purchasing an additional 22,229 shares during the period.
+50.89% of the stock is owned by institutional investors.

 Alamos Gold Stock Down 3.3 %

-The business also recently declared a quarterly dividend, which was paid on Thursday, September 29th.
-Shareholders of record on Thursday, September 15th were issued a $0.025 dividend.
-The ex-dividend date of this dividend was Wednesday, September 14th.
+The company also recently declared a quarterly dividend, which was paid on Thursday, September 29th.
+Stockholders of record on Thursday, September 15th were issued a dividend of $0.025 per share.
 This represents a $0.10 dividend on an annualized basis and a dividend yield of 1.28%.
-Alamos Gold’s dividend payout ratio is currently 71.43%.
+The ex-dividend date was Wednesday, September 14th.
+Alamos Gold’s dividend payout ratio (DPR) is presently 71.43%.

 Alamos gold holding oorperatief u.a. operates as a subsidiary of Alamos Gold Inc